How is multiple myeloma diagnosed?

 - Holes in bones due to tumor growth or weak bones (osteoporosis) found on imaging studies.

-This term used to mean early myeloma that is not causing any symptoms or problems.
+This term is used to mean early myeloma that is not causing any symptoms or problems.
 People with smoldering myeloma have normal blood counts, normal calcium levels, normal kidney function, and no bone or organ damage.
 Smoldering myeloma does not need to be treated right away.

 Last Medical Review: 01/15/2013